perillaroc/nuwe-timeline/README.md

 ## Build

-Use webpack2 to build.
-Please install webpack2 and run the following command in project's root directory.
+Use webpack to build.
+Please install webpack and run the following command in project's root directory.

 ```bash
 webpack